neginraoof/CustomOperators/README.md

 ```

 An example ```CMakeLists.txt``` file we could be found [here](https://github.com/neginraoof/CustomOperators/blob/master/CuctomOperator/ort_custom_op/CMakeLists.txt).
-This cmake file includes required configurations for compiling the unit test code as well.
+This cmake file links required libraries for compiling the unit test code as well.
 Other dependency libraries are:
 ```buildoutcfg
 googletest version 1.8.0-6